Mistletoe Therapy for Cancer: Evidence, Safety, and Patient Guidance

 Multiple studies have shown that mistletoe is easily combined with conventional chemotherapy and radiation therapies.
 Patients that combine mistletoe with standard of care oncology are better able to tolerate the side effects of their conventional care.

-How is Mistletoe given?
+How is Mistletoe administered?

 - Intravenous - best method to increase whole body effect before intratumoral or mistletoe fever treatment